 Your J-1 visa’s validity period is entirely dependent on the program that is sponsoring you.
 However, there are very few cases in which a J-1 visa holder can stay longer than 7 years.
 Here are some generalized validity periods based on the more popular programs:

-• Teachers, scholars, researchers, professors can stay for a maximum of five years.
+- Teachers, scholars, researchers, and professors can stay for a maximum of five years.

-• Nannies and au pairs are generally given a maximum duration of one year.
+- Nannies and au pairs are generally given a maximum duration of one year.
+Extensions are allowed

 Is There a J-1 Visa Grace Period?

-There are two J-1 visa grace periods that should be noted before traveling to the U.S. The first begins 30 days before your official J-1 visa start date.
+Two J-1 visa grace periods should be noted before traveling to the U.S. The first begins 30 days before your official J-1 visa start date.
 During this time, you cannot work in the U.S.

 Likewise, there is also a 30-day J-1 grace period that starts as soon as your program ends.
 You can use this time to wrap up affairs, travel in the U.S., etc. However, if you leave the U.S. during this grace period, you will not be admitted back without a new visa.
 This is because you will be past the end date on your DS-2019.
 You are also not permitted to work during this J-1 grace period.